 Welcome to the AIM planning and implementation website!

-If you’re looking for information on how to plan and implement an Assessment, Inventory, and Monitoring (AIM) effort in your BLM Field Office, you’ve come to the right place.
+If you’re looking for information on how to plan and implement an Assessment, Inventory, and Monitoring (AIM) effort, you’ve come to the right place.
 Here you’ll find guidance for every step of the process from the initial planning through data collection to analysis of the data.

 Some tips for using this site:

-This site is specifically designed for BLM staff to provide assistance with planning, designing, and implementing AIM projects.
-If you are new to AIM,the Intro to AIM page is the best place to start, but if you are familiar with AIM then you may want to start exploring the implementation process.
+This site is provided by USDA-ARS Jornada to assist with planning, designing, and implementing AIM projects.
+If you are new to AIM, the Intro to AIM page is the best place to start.
+If you are familiar with AIM then you may want to start exploring the implementation process.

-The AIM implementation process takes place in several steps beginning with Planning & Funding and ending with Analysis & Reporting.
+The AIM implementation process takes place in several steps beginning with Planning & Project Initiation and ending with Analysis & Reporting.
 Each step leads into the next and depends on the previous one.
-If you’re starting from scratch on a new AIM effort, Planning & Funding should be your first stop.
+If you’re starting from scratch on a new AIM effort, Planning & Project Initiation should be your first stop.